rishabprasad005/role-courses/RH124/Notes.md

 **Analogy**: let's assume you have a two-bedroom apartment and you are sharing it with another roommate.
 The common area can be accessed by anyone but not your bedrooms, environment variable is like common area and shell variable is like bedroom, if you will something in common area it can be accessed by anyone but if you keep it in your bedroom it can only be accessed by you.

 Remember if open a new terminal you won't be able to access either of the variables because you are changing that instance.
 For that you should add your variables in either .profile or .bashrc (if you are using bash).
+Opening a new terminal is similar to buying another apartment in the same building.
+Now again, whatever items are available in the first flat, be it in the common area or bedroom, will not be accessible in the second flat.
+Now, .profile or .bashrc is like common area of the building like park, gym, swimming pool etc and all the people of the building will have access to it.

 ### Configuring Programs with Environment Variables